course-kit/guides/quick-start-part-1.md

 # CourseKit Quick-Start Guide

+> For feedback and comments see [this discussion thread](https://github.com/course-kit/guides/discussions/5)

 CourseKit is the easiest way for developers to create fully-custom online courses using their favorite frontend tech stack.
 Thanks to the CourseKit headless API platform, you won’t need a server, just a static site and you’ll get all the features you’ll need to provide a rich course experience for your prospective students.

 This guide will take you through the steps of setting up a working CourseKit site in around fifteen minutes!
 After that, you can go back and customize it how you want and fill in the content for your lessons so you’re ready to launch.